Melissa Gray – CEO - Founder

-I love to Elisabetta teaches Aerial Yoga at London Dance Academy.
+I love to Elisabetta teaches Aerial Yoga and Hoop at London Dance Academy.
 She is a qualified yoga instructor as well as a circus arts performer and coach.

 Elisabetta first moved to London from her native Italy to study Japanese History of Art.
 She first tried aerial out of curiosity, as a circus school had opened up near where she lived.
 She was impressed by all the incredible things she didn’t know was possible with her body.
 As she improved, she fell in love with the way that aerial “stimulates my creativity and self expression.
 It gives me self confidence and it’s fun!”

 The the benefits, the teaching techniques and the intensity are all different in our Aerial classes.
 Which class to choose depends what you want from your training.
 We’s asked our teachers to explain the differences below to help you find your new favourite class.

 In 2015, she left the art world to “run away with the circus”, doing an intensive circus course in order to qualify as a teacher.
 She has performed in big venues, but especially loves teaching.
 She says “I love to see my students improve and become more confident.” and to “see students overcoming their fears and leaving the class with a smile.”
 Although she places a big emphasis on conditioning in her classes, she also aims to introduce students to the idea of being playful on the equipment.